 I can model how the Earth, sun and moon interact to make seasons, eclipses and phases.

 I can use data to compare objects in our solar system.

 I can describe how gravity affects the formation of galaxies, solar systems and planets.

-I can describe examples of interactions between Earth’s four systems.
+I can give examples of the interactions between Earth’s four spheres.

-I can make a model to show Earth’s interior.
+I can make a model of to show Earth’s interior.

 I can explain how temperature affects the density of particles.

-I can illustrate how energy moves in a cycle from Earth’s core to Earth’s surface.
+I can illustrate and explain how energy cycles from Earth’s core to the crust.

 I can use evidence from continental shapes to explain plate tectonics.